KenjiTet/MA2-Kenji-Aymeric-Data-Viz/Milestone1.md

   - We then added a new column to the DataFrame, which stored the associated poster file names for each movie.
 This new column enabled us to maintain a direct relationship between the movies and their corresponding posters.

 By following these steps, we were able to successfully attribute each movie poster from the movie_poster_per_year dataset to the appropriate movie in the movie_data_per_year dataset.
 This preprocessing enabled us to create a complete and structured DataFrame, which served as the foundation for subsequent data analysis and visualization tasks.

+# Target Audience

+The target audience for this visualization could be movie enthusiasts, students, researchers, or anyone interested in exploring the relationships between actors and directors in the film industry.
+It could also be used by filmmakers and producers to identify potential collaborators based on previous collaborations, allowing for more efficient and effective filmmaking.